rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 function we wish we had</span>

 This test searches for the string `"duct"`.
-The text we’re searching is three lines, only one of which contains `"duct"`.
+The text we’re searching is three lines, only one of which contains `"duct"` (Note that the backslash after the opening double quote tells Rust not to put a newline character at the beginning of the contents of this string literal).
 We assert that the value returned from the `search` function contains only the line we expect.

 We aren’t able to run this test and watch it fail because the test doesn’t even
 compile: the `search` function doesn’t exist yet!
 So now we’ll add just enough